goodmami/pe/docs/specification.md

 - Notation: `'abc'` or `"abc"`
 - Function: [Literal](api/pe.operators.md#Literal)(*string*)
 - Type: [Primary]
-- Value: [Atomic]
+- Value: [Empty]

 A Literal operator (also called a *string literal* or *string*) succeeds if the input at the current position matches the given string exactly and fails otherwise.
-It consumes input equal in amount to the length of the given string and the string is emitted as its value.
+It consumes input equal in amount to the length of the given string and emits nothing.

 The `'`, `"`, and `\` characters are special inside a string and must be [escaped](#escape-sequences) if they are used literally, however